Stealthy20/grocery-shopping-list/README.md

     - Keep picked items under a new header to separate the items

 **Phase 3**
-- My final planned phase would focus on user registration and accounts
+- My final planned phase was to implement functionality that made it easier for the user(these are not yet implemented).
     - Sign up with social media accounts
     - Password recovery
+    - The choice to share the list with others
 ---

 ## **The Structure Plane**